Excitation of the Glashow resonance without neutrino beams: Acknowledgements

-{\em Acknowledgments.}~The author is indebted to E.~A.~Paschos for his stimulating interest in this work and valuable comments.
-He has also profited from conversations or correspondence with A.~B.~Arbuzov, B.~I. Ermolaev and A.~A.~Osipov.
+The author thanks E.~A.~Paschos for valuable comments.
+He has also profited from conversations or correspondence with A.~B.~Arbuzov, A.~D. Dolgov, B.~I. Ermolaev and A.~A.~Osipov.